Stéphanie de Beauharnais

-Stéphanie, Grand Duchess of Baden (Stéphanie Louise Adrienne de Beauharnais; 28 August 1789 – 29 January 1860) was a French princess and the Grand Duchess consort of Baden by marriage to Karl, Grand Duke of Baden.
+Stéphanie Louise Adrienne de Beauharnais (28 August 1789 – 29 January 1860) was a French princess and the Grand Duchess consort of Baden by marriage to Karl, Grand Duke of Baden.

 Biography

 Early life

 Born in Versailles at the beginning of the French Revolution, Stéphanie was the daughter of Claude de Beauharnais, 2nd Count des Roches-Baritaud (1756–1819).
 In 1783 the 2nd Count married Claudine Françoise de Lezay (1767–1791).
 The marriage resulted in the birth of first her older brother Alberic de Beauharnais (1786–1791) and then Stephanie herself.
 Her father remarried in 1799 to Suzanne Fortin-Duplessis (1775–1850).

 On 13 December 1779 Alexandre, Vicomte de Beauharnais, first cousin of her father, married Joséphine Tascher de la Pagerie.
 On 23 July 1794, Alexandre was guillotined.
 Joséphine had affairs with several influential figures of the French Directory, including Paul François Jean Nicolas Barras.
 The latter would introduce her to his recent favorite Napoléon Bonaparte.
 Napoléon soon started courting her.
 On 9 March 1796 they were married.

 General Napoléon Bonaparte was now stepfather to Eugène de Beauharnais and Hortense de Beauharnais, second cousins of Stephanie.
 As his prominence and wealth continued to rise, Napoléon found himself being de facto patron to both the Bonaparte and the de Beauharnais families.
 Stephanie would soon see her patron rise to become First Consul of France.